xqnwang/ensembles-combinations-docs/progress/report.md

 - Correlation among individual forecasts is rarely considered in probabilistic forecast combinations, mainly developed from a Bayesian perspective.
 - Cross-learning.
 Time series features helps to the weight determination with cross-learning.
 Feature engineering for different types of data.
 - Pursue computationally effective combination algorithm and explore in depth why various combination algorithms work.
-- Large, diverse time series datasets to demonstrate the benefits of forecast combinations and open source software.
+- Large, diverse time series datasets to demonstrate the benefits of forecast combinations and open source software (software implementations).
 - There are other ways that multiple forecasts, multiple models get used in forecasting, such as in theta, bagging, boosting, temporal aggregation, hierarchical aggregation.

-## A little section on software implementations
+## Software implementations

-- focus on forecast combinations
+- focus on forecast combinations.
+  - R packages, e.g., fable, ForecastComb, forecastHybrid, opera, profoc.
+  - Mention these packages when introduce paper methods.
+  - Other Python and MATLAB packages.

 - open source dataset?
+  - https://forecastingdata.org/ website and related paper.
+    - features and baseline methods maybe can mentioned in other sections.

+  - "A brief history of forecasting competitions" by Hyndman (2020).